 The Company applies ASC 718, "Compensation - Stock Compensation", ("ASC 718") using a fair value based method for all outstanding awards.
 The fair value at grant date of stock options is estimated using the Black-Scholes option-pricing model, while the fair value of restricted stock units ("RSU's) is based on the closing stock price at the date of grant.
-The fair value of RSU's with a performance condition is estimated using the Binomial model.
+The fair value of stock options and RSU's with a market-based performance condition is estimated using the Cox, Ross and Rubenstein binomial model ("Binomial Model").
 Compensation expense is recognized over the stock option and RSU vesting period on a straight line basis.
 ASC 718 also requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.